<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Upper-air fixtures should only be used in rooms with ceilings at least seven feet high.
 At that height, customers, tenants, and employees will be out of direct contact with UV-C rays.

 No matter which type of fixture you choose, make sure you have it properly installed and maintained.
+We recommend commissioning on all upper-air installs.
+To get started, contact us.

 3. UVC for HVAC systems